The Chairman (1969 film): Production

 Jay Richard Kennedy who had written several novels and created the radio and television espionage show The Man Called X became vice president of Sinatra Enterprises in 1966.
 He wrote a screenplay to star Frank Sinatra, Spencer Tracy and Yul Brynner.
 When the project didn't go ahead Kennedy turned the aborted screenplay into a novel.

-In July 1966 Quine was going to make the film as part of a two picture deal with Richard Quine (the first was going to be an adaptation of Hemingway's Across the River to the Trees.)
+In July 1966 Richard Quine was going to make the film as part of a two-picture deal with Sinatra (the first was going to be an adaptation of Hemingway's Across the River to the Trees.)
 However neither project proceeded.

 In April 1967 Arthur P. Jacobs picked up the project for 20th Century Fox.
 By August Ben Maddow was writing the script with Sinatra to star Maddow was a leftist but called his assignment "Just a job.
 It was just a melodrama, which they tried to make concurrent with the politics at the time.
 I didn't know anything about Mao, to tell the truth.
 Nobody else did really, either."

 In June 1968 Gregory Peck was announced as star and Mort Abrahams as producer.
 Then J. Lee Thompson signed as director, thus reuniting the star and director of The Guns of Navarone in their fourth and final pairing.

-Requests for permission to film in China were refused, the film was partly shot in Hong Kong until the production was ordered to leave due to protests by communists.
+Requests for permission to film in China were refused; the film was partly shot in Hong Kong until the production was ordered to leave due to protests by communists.
 (Jacobs says communists set off a fake bomb and warned that there would be a real one if The Chairman filmed there.)
 Thompson used guerrilla filmmaking to get Hong Kong location shots.

 The film was shot in Taiwan, Snowdonia, Pinewood Studios and London.
 Although given second billing in the cast list, English actress Anne Heywood appears only at the start and end of the film for a total of five minutes.

-Comparisons have been made to The Chairman and The Interview (2014).
+Comparisons have been made between The Chairman and The Interview (2014).